haozhou1995/haozhou1995.github.io/_pages/about.md

 * 2025 Feb, our paper "**Hybrid LLM-DDQN based Joint Optimization of V2I Communication and Autonomous Driving**" has been accepted by ***IEEE Wireless Communications Letters***!

-* 2025 Jan, our tutorial proposal "𝐆𝐞𝐧𝐞𝐫𝐚𝐭𝐢𝐯𝐞 𝐅𝐨𝐮𝐧𝐝𝐚𝐭𝐢𝐨𝐧 𝐌𝐨𝐝𝐞𝐥𝐬 (𝐆𝐅𝐌𝐬) 𝐅𝐨𝐫 𝐍𝐞𝐱𝐭𝐆 𝐂𝐨𝐦𝐦𝐮𝐧𝐢𝐜𝐚𝐭𝐢𝐨𝐧 𝐍𝐞𝐭𝐰𝐨𝐫𝐤𝐬: 𝐅𝐮𝐧𝐝𝐚𝐦𝐞𝐧𝐭𝐚𝐥𝐬, 𝐊𝐞𝐲 𝐓𝐞𝐜𝐡𝐧𝐢𝐪𝐮𝐞𝐬, 𝐚𝐧𝐝 𝐅𝐮𝐭𝐮𝐫𝐞 𝐃𝐢𝐫𝐞𝐜𝐭𝐢𝐨𝐧𝐬" has been accepted as a half-day tutorial at the 2025 IEEE International Conference on Communications (ICC).
+* 2025 Jan, our tutorial proposal "**Generative Foundation Models (GFMs) For NextG Communication Networks: Fundamentals, Key Techniques, and Future Directions**" has been accepted as a half-day tutorial at the 2025 IEEE International Conference on Communications (ICC).